Kerry Clawson: Millennial Theatre takes on glitz, spectacle of 'Priscilla' musical

 The sparkling national tour featured hundreds of Tony Award-winning, glitzy costumes and an iconic Priscilla bus that rotated onstage.
 For Akron's local, young adult production, two versions of Priscilla have been created from cardboard and all of the actors will take on a pop-art, comic book-style look with their makeup in keeping with the pop-art style of the 6-foot-long buses.

 The show is being produced in Millennial's usual, intimate cabaret performance style, where audience members sit on the Civic stage with the actors.
-Costumes are by Inda Blatch-Geib and custom wigs by Alexandra Friess, both in Akron.
+Costumes are by Dred Geib and Sydney DiMatteis and custom wigs are by Alexandra Friess.

 "Priscilla" tickets cost $20.
 For more information, call 330-253-2488, 800-745-3000 or see www.akroncivic.com.